Upstream#

 shared memory zone;

-For this parameter to work, specify the resolve server parameter,
+For this parameter to work, the resolve parameter must also be specified,

-providing a hostname without a port number.
+without specifying the server port in the hostname.
 If there are no dots in the service name,

 the name is formed according to the RFC standard: